 - At Immigration, take the local bus (4,000K) across Friendship Bridge No.1 to Nong Khai (Thailand) to be stamped into Thailand.

-- Walk across the road (signs everywhere) and get back on another Thai local bus (7,000K; about a 2-minute wait) across the bridge again so as to be stamped into Laos, which costs USD$30 for the 30-day visa.
+- Walk across the road (signs everywhere) and get back on another Thai local bus (7,000K; about a 2-minute wait) across the bridge again so as to be stamped into Laos.
+The cost is USD$30 for the 30-day visa.

 - At Immigration, pick up the local bus to take you back into Vientiane.